President’s letter September 2023

 On the intervening Tuesdays of each month we have a group walk of 4 to 5 miles or a guided visit normally accessed by public transport which usually visits a local hostelry at some stage along the route.

-Last year’s talks included such diverse subjects as an exploration of the significance of James Watt, the story of the reduction in heart attacks and strokes in the West of Scotland, the relevance of the extraordinary John Buchan, an interview with Sir Ken Calman, Chief Medical Officer for both Scotland and England, on his absorbing and charming autobiography and the historical development of Hyndland from 1840 onwards not to mention space research and tick diseases.
-Our programme of talks for 2022/23 is very interesting and similarly wide-ranging covering the Antarctic wastes to the Silk Road, the history of the Royal Conservatoire of Scotland to the potential future of Glasgow, climate change and a vision of Scotland in 2070 with health, education and baroque music thrown in for good measure.
+Our programme of talks for the previous year, 2022/23 was very interesting and wide-ranging covering the Antarctic wastes to the Silk Road, the history of the Royal Conservatoire of Scotland to the potential future of Glasgow, climate change and a vision of Scotland in 2070 with health, education and baroque music thrown in for good measure.

 The annual subscription is a modest £40 per head which covers all Tuesday meetings, inside and outside.
-If you are interested and do not know any Probus members, we would be delighted to hear from you via our Secretary Robin Hutchison (email@example.com and telephone 0141 339 8038) who will be pleased to invite you to a taster event.
-Indeed members are encouraged to invite friends and acquaintances, whether as potential members or because they are attracted by the topic of the day.
+If you are interested and do not know any Probus members, we would be delighted to hear from you via our Secretary Valerie Kaye (ValKaye46@gmail.com and telephone 07709330727) who will be pleased to invite you to a taster event.
+Indeed, members are encouraged to invite friends and acquaintances, whether as potential members or because they are attracted by the topic of the day.
 This will allow you to savour the atmosphere and ethos of the Club before deciding whether or not you wish to apply for membership formally.

 You should note that we have an active web page – access www.kelvinprobus.org – which has details of the venue, programme, constitution, application form, meetings, walks and other social events, news, office bearers and summaries of our talks, all of which will give you a better understanding of what Probus offers.